 There is a lot of poverty in Madagascar, so if you want to give back, go for a visit to Akany Avoko Faravohitra in Antananarivo.

-Iran is without a doubt worthy a spot on the list of off the beaten path travel destinations that deserve more (responsible!) tourists to visit.
+Iran is without a doubt worth a spot on the list of off the beaten path travel destinations that deserve more (responsible!) tourists to visit.

-The country is known by travelers for the friendliest people on earth, yet I was overwhelmed by their friendliness!
+The country is known by travelers as the friendliest people on earth, yet I was overwhelmed by their friendliness!
 Wherever I went someone tried to help me out, if it was in perfect English, sign language and smiles, or Google Translate and laughter.
-It also turned out being one of the easiest and most comfortable countries to travel as a solo female traveler.
+It also turned out to be one of the easiest and most comfortable countries to travel as a solo female traveler.

 But Iran is so much more than its people.
 The country has a unique cultural heritage and some of the most incredible mosques I’ve ever seen.
 You can safely say that Iran has some of the most captivating landmarks in Asia!